 The union sought royalties to be paid into a union fund for out-of-work musicians.
 The strike prohibited union musicians from making records; they were free to perform on live radio broadcasts or in concert.
 James Petrillo, who was AFM president from 1940 until 1958, had organized a similar strike in 1937 when he headed the Chicago chapter.
 Petrillo had previously opposed all recording, seeing it as a substitute for live musicians.

 As the date neared, the public thought the strike would be averted; most newspapers opposed it.
 But by the end of July, people realized that this was not an empty threat.
 A number of musicians recorded in the first weeks of July, and the last week of the month saw a frenzy of activity.

-The war years put a stress on everyone, not least musicians.
+The war years were stressful for everyone, not least musicians.
 A number of war-related developments helped push the big bands of the day to the sidelines.
 As noted in the Ken Burns book, Jazz: A History of America's Music, blackouts and curfews made life difficult for clubs and dance halls, and consequently the musicians who played in them.
 A 20-percent entertainment tax resulted in the closure of many ballrooms.
-Rubber and gas rationing pushed band buses off the roads and forced many musicians to travel on trains that were crowded with servicemen.
+Rubber and gas rationing kept band buses off the roads and forced many musicians to travel on trains that were crowded with servicemen.
 A scarcity of shellac curtailed recording, and jukeboxes and musical instruments went out of production for a time.
 Many musicians were drafted.

 Harry James with Frank Sinatra: "All or Nothing at All"